 With a range of retail store becoming vacant because of economic distress, new opportunities present by being able to rent the front windows of these stores at low rentals.

-The idea is not new and real estate agents have often offered vacant space on a temporary basis to “fill” a vacant shop.
+The idea is not new and real estate agents and investors have started looking for alternatives to hiring property management company for their vacant space to “fill” a vacant shop.